vixrant/Vixrant.github.io/content/blog/my-macos-development-set-up.md

 > Yet Another Dotfiles Manager

 However, I've never had a Dotfiles manager before.
 YADM is my first and only choice for a Dotfiles manager.
 It's a wrapper over Git so it's extremely hackable.
-I don't need to learn any new commands, I just do `yadm add -u -a , yadm commit -m "Text"`, `yadm push.
-It's simple and intuitive for any git user.`
+I don't need to learn any new commands, I just do `yadm add -u -a , yadm commit -m "Text"`, `yadm push`.
+It's simple and intuitive for any git user.

 `brew install yadm`